victor-malheiro/sql_portfolio_project/README.md

 A **temporary table** can be created in case the results of a certain query are used on other queries.

-First i create a new temp table with the column of the previous query.
-The DROP TABLE IF EXISTS statement is necessary in case i need to change something in the table since i will create the table again.
+<div align="justify">First i create a new temp table with the column of the previous query.
+The DROP TABLE IF EXISTS statement is necessary in case i need to change something in the table since i will create the table again.</div></br>

 ````
 DROP TABLE IF EXISTS #PercentPopulationVaccinated
 CREATE TABLE #PercentPopulationVaccinated